Sean-1005/JSC270_A4/README.md

 JSC270_A4Q2_presentation_slide.pdf: the slides for the presentation of question 2

-countryplot_neg.csv: dataset to plot the pie chart (The proportion of locations of people who support #maskoff) in A4Q2
+JSC270_A4Q2_dataset_countryplot_neg.csv: dataset to plot the pie chart (The proportion of locations of people who support #maskoff) in A4Q2

-countryplot_pos.csv: dataset to plot the pie chart (The proportion of locations of people who support #maskon) in A4Q2
+JSC270_A4Q2_dataset_countryplot_pos.csv: dataset to plot the pie chart (The proportion of locations of people who support #maskon) in A4Q2

-mask.csv: dataset for the mask model in A4Q2
+JSC270_A4Q2_dataset_mask.csv: dataset for the mask model in A4Q2

-question_3_vaccine.csv: dataset for the vaccine model in A4Q2
+JSC270_A4Q2_dataset_vaccine.csv: dataset for the vaccine model in A4Q2